zhiliaxu/msdnblog/build-a-test-environment-of-sql-server-2012-alwayson-availability-group-from-scratch.md

+# Build A Test Environment of SQL Server 2012 AlwaysOn Availability Group from Scratch

 Recently I started learn SQL Server 2012 AlwaysOn Availability Group (AG).
 After reading some online documents, I couldn't wait to create my own Availability Group to practice it.
 Meanwhile, I had lots of trials and failures and learned a lot of new knowledge, and that's why I want to share the process.
 If you are also new to AG and want to get your hands wet with it, just follow me:)

 Overall, there are 3 steps.